kinnala/scikit-fem/README.md

 - Added: `ElementTriCCR` and `ElementTetCCR`, conforming Crouzeix-Raviart finite elements
 - Fixed: `Mesh.mirrored` returned a wrong mesh when a point other than the origin was used
+- Fixed: `MeshLine` constructor accepted only NumPy arrays and not plain Python lists

 ### [3.1.0] - 2021-06-18